captainhorsepower/bsu-monorepo/README.md

-# bsu-monorepo
+# BSU monorepo
-Surviving late deadlines of the FAMCS 4th year.
+Dealing with late deadlines of the FAMCS 4th year.